jenkinsci/docker/CONTRIBUTING.md

 * Have you tried a non-dockerized Jenkins and get the expected outcome?
 * Output of `docker version`
 * Other relevant information

+If you are interested to provide fixes by yourself, you might want to check out the [dedicated documentation](HACKING.adoc).